 She did plan getaways periodically.
 Nothing too fancy.
 Even a modest bed-and-breakfast up north would be opulent compared with the annual family campout by the Kinneret, which hardly constituted a vacation.
 She’d show the itineraries to Nissim, obtain his grunt of approval, and things would end there.

 Why couldn’t they follow through?
 Was it Nissim’s pronounced lack of enthusiasm?
 She sometimes teased him about being a nerd, and even about being cheap.
 She’d compare him to a certain Eighties sitcom dad who famously set up a fence around his living room and hunkered down alone for a week of non-stop TV, calling it his “world tour.”
-Nissim did, in fact, regularly tour the galaxy, courtesy of his Star Trek obsession – another thing Becky liked to tease him about.
-But unlike the Eighties sitcom dad, he didn’t care to trek alone.
-He always recruited Becky or one of the kids to make the nightly foray with him into Federation space.
+Nissim did, in fact, regularly tour the galaxy, courtesy of his old sci-fi video collection, scattered among Barney and Teletubbies DVDs on the shelf above the ancient computer monitor that served their family for viewing purposes.
+This was yet another thing Becky liked to tease him about.
+But unlike the Eighties sitcom dad, Nissim didn’t care to trek alone.
+He usually recruited Becky or one of the kids to make the nightly foray with him into Federation space.

 She was married to a geek and a homebody; what could she do?

 And then there were the Vogels.
 Leave it to Shimi Vogel to secure a four-month entertainer gig on a cruise ship taking Jewish singles on Eastern Seaboard tours.
 Leave it to Shimi Vogel to finagle space for a wife and child on the luxury liner.